natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 g. **Evapotranspiration coefficient table (Kc)**

  Evapotranspiration coefficient (Kc) values for crops are readily available from irrigation and horticulture handbooks.
 FAO has an online resource for this: http://www.fao.org/docrep/X0490E/x0490e0b.htm.
+The FAO tables list coefficients by crop growth stage (Kc ini, Kc mid, Kc end), which need to be converted to an annual average Kc because this is an annual water yield model.
+This requires knowledge about the phenology of the vegetation in the study region (average green-up, die-down dates) and crop growth stages (when annual crops are planted and harvested).
+Annual average Kc can be estimated as a function of vegetation characteristics and average monthly reference evapotranspiration.
+Values should be integers between 0-1500.

  Values for other vegetation can be estimated using Leaf Area Index (LAI) relationships, which is a satellite imagery product derived from NDVI analysis.
-A typical LAI - ETcoef relationship  might look as follows:
+A typical LAI - Kc relationship  might look as follows:

  .. math:: Kc = \left\{\begin{array}{l}\frac{LAI}{3}\mathrm{\ when\ } LAI \leq 3\\ 1\end{array}\right.

  Evapotranspiration coefficients need to be applied to non-vegetated class, such as pavement or water bodies.
-As a rule of thumb, impermeable surfaces and moving water bodies might be given a low ETcoef value (no zeros should be defined), such as 0.001, to highlight removal of water by drainage.
-Slow or stagnant water bodies might be given an ETcoef value of 1.
+As a rule of thumb, impermeable surfaces and moving water bodies might be given a low Kc value (no zeros should be defined), such as 0.001, to highlight removal of water by drainage.
+Slow or stagnant water bodies might be given an Kc value of 1.

- Once evapotranspiration coefficients have been established for all landuse / land classes they must be multiplied by 1000 to obtain the integer value, i.e. Int(ETceof x 1000).
+ Once evapotranspiration coefficients have been established for all landuse / land classes they must be multiplied by 1000 to obtain the integer value, i.e. Int(Kc x 1000).
 No zero values are allowed.

 *Sample Evapotranspiration coefficient(Kc) Table.*

 ====== =========================== ====
-ID     Vegetation Type             etk
+ID     Vegetation Type             Kc
 ====== =========================== ====
 1      Evergreen Needleleaf Forest 1000
 2      Evergreen Broadleaf Forest  1000